Furniture company donates $20K in bedding, mattresses to tornado victims

-DAYTON, Ohio (WDTN) — A local furniture company makes a major donation to help ease the burden of recovery for victims of the Memorial Day tornadoes.
+DAYTON, Ohio (WDTN) — A local furniture company made a major donation to help ease the burden of recovery for victims of the Memorial Day tornadoes.

 Morris Furniture donated bedding and about 200 mattresses and unloaded them at St. Vincent de Paul’s warehouse in Dayton.
 The donation is estimated at more than $20,000.
 From the warehouse, the mattresses and bedding will go to families who likely haven’t been getting much shut-eye since the tornado outbreak.